 You can setup the following WaZa MDM Policy compoments on the Create/Update Policy page.

-Application policy is available for Work Profile or Device Owner device management modes.
+Application policy is available for Dedicated Device, Device Owner or Work Profile device management types.
 With Application policy you can silently whitelist, deploy or uninstall any Android application available at Google Play store as well as any private or in-house Android applications.
 Application policy also supports setting up and automatically applying managed-configurations, permissions & application defaults.
 Follow the link to learn more about MDM Application Policy.

 WaZa MDM bookmarks are similar to shortcuts, they are placed on the mobile device's home screen when the MDM policy is applied.
 Maximum of four bookmarks are allowed in a single MDM Policy.